Tampa Forgery Lawyer

-Our Forgery Defense Attorneys Can Fight for Your Future
+Our Forgery Defense Attorney Can Fight for Your Future

 The crime of forgery can include many different actions, but it is most commonly associated with filling in blanks on an official document with the intent to defraud.
 Examples could include forging a signature on a check to deposit it and obtain funds from an account, creating a false identification to gain access to restricted areas, or obtaining a line of credit as another individual.
 These are serious white collar crimes.

 Have you been arrested and charged with the crime of forgery?
 It is vitally important that you understand your rights and take the necessary steps to pursue a favorable outcome to the charges you face.
-At Thomas & Paulk, we understand the severity of a forgery charge.
-As former prosecutors with more than 40 years of collective legal experience under our belts, we know how to approach these complex cases and win.
+At The Law Offices of Jeff Paulk, we understand the severity of a forgery charge.
+As a former prosecutor with more than 20 years of legal experience, Tampa forgery defense attorney Jeff Paulk knows how to approach these complex cases.

 What Is Considered Forgery in Florida?